 Liquid fertilizers (like Miracle-Grow, fish fertilizer, seaweed fertilizer and compost or manure teas) contain calcium and a wide range of micro-nutrients.
 They are great for plant growth and health.
 If you are not using them, you should be .

 Applying milk to feed essential nutrients to you pumpkin plants, is definitely not cost effective.
 It is by far a very expensive way to feed your plants.
 On a cost per gallon, any of the liquid fertilizers are far less expensive.
 The only time this author uses milk on plants, is when it is past its expiration date for consumption.
 I dilute it in water, then feed plants indoors and out.

 Not all milk is equal.
 Ie. Whole milk has more ingredients than skim.

 Like other liquid fertilizers, you can feed milk directly to your plants’ root system.
 Dilute it with water (10:1).

 Like other liquid fertilizers, you can use milk for foliar feeding.
 Dilute it with water (10:1).

 Tip: This author does not know a single grower of giant pumpkins, who feeds milk to their plants.
 Rather, they use liquid, Chelated Calcium on a regular basis.

-Injecting milk (or sugar water) into the stem through a syringe, a straw, or wick does not add significant weight (if any at all) to a pumpkin fruit.
-It only risks injury to the vine, and offers an entry point for plant diseases and insects.
+Injecting milk (or sugar water) into the vine or stem through a syringe, a straw, or wick does not add significant weight (if any at all) to a pumpkin fruit.
+It does seriously risk injury to the vine, and offers an entry point for plant diseases and insects.
 For those who also have heard of injecting sugar water, this only serves to increase the number of insects around your plants, some of which may be harmful.